 Draw Attention to the Bins:

-Whether you use a chalkboard with a drawing on it or a poster or sign, draw attention to the fact that the bins are now available for recycling.
+Whether you use a chalkboard with a drawing on it or a poster or sign, draw attention with color and style to your recycling so that everyone knows that the bins are now available.
 If people don’t see them sitting in the corner or out of the way they may not even know they are there to use them.
 Any way to get people to notice the receptacles and encourage their use will work!

 Provide Consistency:

 It is highly recommended you make your receptacles for recycling consistent and uniform across the board.
-For example, using blue labels/bin color for plastic recycling and green labels/bin color for food waste products.
+For example, use colors for recycling such as blue labels/bin color for plastic recycling and green labels/bin color for food waste products.
 Also, use posters on your receptacles to illustrate common waste and recyclable items at your facility; ensuring that people know what recycling goes in what receptacle.
 Keep it simple so people can utilize the system put in place!